HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 Each execution type has distinct responsibilities and interacts with MLMD differently based on its role in the pipeline workflow.

 ##### ContainerExecution

-Container drivers will now create a task of type `RUNTIME`.
-When creating the PodSpecPatch, we will need to pass the `task_id` instead of the `execution_id` flag.
+Container drivers will now create a task of type `Runtime`.
+When creating the PodSpecPatch, the Driver will pass the `--task_id` instead of the `execution_id` flag.

 ##### Loops

 Loops in KFP today require two types of dags, there's either a dag that has an `iteration_count` or a dag that has an `iteration_index`.
-We'll refer to these as Loop and LoopIteration respectively.
-A `Loop` is a task grouping of components that will run within a loop and tracks the total count of iterations via `iteration_count`.
+We'll refer to these as `Loop` and `LoopIteration` respectively.
+A `Loop` is a task grouping of components that will run within this loop.
+It tracks the total count of iterations via `iteration_count`.
 A `LoopIteration` is a dag that tracks the current iteration for a given loop via `iteration_index`.

-Each of these results in an `DagExecution`.
-The components that run for each iteration will also have their regular `ContainerExecutions`.
+Each of these results in a `DagExecution`.
+Recall that, the components that run within a `LoopIteration` will continue to have their regular `Runtime` tasks.
-Each of these is used to resolve inputs/outputs and will need to be logged as Tasks into the Tasks table.

-Instead of these executions, will be switching to creating Tasks of types `LOOP` and `LOOP_ITERATION` respectively, and leverage the RunServer and ArtifactServer for input resolution.
+Each of these is loop types is used to resolve inputs/outputs and will need to be logged as Tasks into the Tasks table.
+The Tasks will be logged as `Loop` and `LoopIteration` respectively, and leverage the `RunServer` and `ArtifactServer` for input resolution.

 ##### Exit handler

 Any task under the `dsl.Exithandler` group falls within a Dag execution.
-These tasks will now be grouped under a task of type `EXIT_HANDLER`.
+These tasks will now be grouped under a task of type `Exithandler`.

 ##### DSL If/Else/ElseIf

-When working with Conditions in KFP, new nodes are introduced in the Pipeline Graph, they are prefixed with `condition-` or `condition-branches-`.
+When working with Conditions in KFP, new nodes are introduced in the Pipeline Graph; they are prefixed with `condition-` or `condition-branches-`.

-1. **`CONDITION`** - Represents a conditional task group (If/Else/ElseIf), in KFP it is represented by a DAG driver that outputs a condition parameter which determines whether the underlying dag or components should execute.
+1. **`Condition`** - Represents a conditional task group (i.e., per If/Else/ElseIf); in KFP it is represented by a DAG driver that outputs a condition parameter which determines whether the underlying dag or components should execute.

-2. **`CONDITION_BRANCHES`** - Represents the branches that stem from a conditional statement.
+2. **`ConditionBranch`** - Represents the branches that stem from a conditional statement (i.e., an If/Else wrapper).

 Each of these results in a new dag execution.
-Instead of these executions, will be switching to creating Tasks of types `CONDITION_BRANCH` and `CONDITION` respectively, and leverage the RunServer and ArtifactServer for input resolution.
+Instead of these executions, we will be switching to creating Tasks of types `ConditionBranch` and `Condition` respectively, and leverage the RunServer and ArtifactServer for input resolution.

 ##### Caching

 ###### Caching explained
-To understand how caching out to be handle in a post mlmd world, let's first review how caching in KFP works.
+To understand how caching should be handled in a post mlmd world, let's first review how caching in KFP works.

 Caching has two parts.
-The first being Cache Fingerprint creations which happen in the launcher, and the second is detecting Cache hits, which happen in Container Drivers.
+The first being Cache Fingerprint creations that happen in the Launcher, and the second is detecting Cache hits, which happen in Container Drivers.

-1. At the end of launcher `Execute()` procedure, there is a call to `l.clientManager.CacheClient().CreateExecutionCache(ctx, task)` which store a `Task` with a `cache_fingerprint`.
+1. At the end of Launcher `Execute()` procedure, there is a call to `l.clientManager.CacheClient().CreateExecutionCache(ctx, task)` which stores a `Task` with a `cache_fingerprint`.
 Underneath, this uses the `TaskServiceClient.CreateTaskV1` api, meaning this is execution data stored in the Task database table.

 1. When the container driver runs, it will run:
 ```go
 if !opts.CacheDisabled {